Category Archives: nonviolence

 Being Realistic

-Besides bolstering demilitarization, civilian defence has other positive outcomes.
+Besides bolstering demilitarization, civilian defense has other positive outcomes.
 It reinforces civil society, builds democracy, discourages would-be tyrants and enemies, and extends norms of non-violent conflict resolution.

 Nonviolence, at a minimal level, is just common sense for people with grievances but without deadly weapons.